UniversalDependencies/docs/_u-feat/Mood.md

 ### `Opt`: optative

-Used e.g. in Turkish in exclamations like "May you have a long life!" or "If only I were rich!"
+Expresses exclamations like "May you have a long life!" or "If only I were rich!"
+In Turkish it also expresses suggestions.

+#### Examples

+* [tr] *eve gidelim* 'let's go home'

 ### `Des`: desiderative